mcosovic/JuliaGrid.jl/docs/src/examples/pmuStateEstimation.md

     Users can download a Julia script containing the scenarios from this section using the following [link](https://github.com/mcosovic/JuliaGrid.jl/raw/refs/heads/master/docs/src/examples/analyses/pmuStateEstimation.jl).

-The power system is defined by specifying buses and branches, with the generator assigned to the slack bus:
+We define the power system by adding buses, branches, and a generator at the slack bus:
 ```@example pmuStateEstimation
 using JuliaGrid, HiGHS # hide
 @default(template) # hide